 What to Expect from a Nursing Degree

 FVI’s nursing program combines general education and nursing knowledge.
-Required nursing courses include:
+Required pre-requisites to begin nursing:

 Majors in nursing also participate in lab experiences.
 Students learn procedures on realistic mannequins and practice on patients.
 Lab experiences are essential to understanding the real world of the profession.